Integralist/dotfiles/README.md

 ![Terminal Prompt](./terminal-prompt.png)

+The ultimate source of truth is this dotfile repo, all other published content is likely stale.
+This includes...

-Read [this post](https://www.integralist.co.uk/posts/new-laptop-configuration/) for a detailed setup of a new laptop.
+[This post](https://www.integralist.co.uk/posts/new-laptop-configuration/) which gives a detailed break down of how to set up a new macOS laptop.

-Follow [this gist](https://gist.github.com/Integralist/05e5415de6743e66b112574a1a5c1970) for a concise summary of steps.
+[This gist](https://gist.github.com/Integralist/05e5415de6743e66b112574a1a5c1970) which gives a concise summary of the steps from the blog post.

-In general the blog post is stale.
-The gist should be up-to-date.

-I would suggest reading the blog post for things that require more manual steps, like setting up a password store.

 ## Terminal